mroldanmx/laravel-geocoder/README.md

-# php-skeleton-project
+# Laravel Geocoder

 Find the location data from a string, such as prov, city, and coordinates.
+Dead Simple.
+Works for US and CA addresses.

+Uses https://geocoder.ca on the background

 ### Usage